ucdavisdatalab/therm-d_fly_detection/notebooks/eda_fly_detection.md

 #templateR = np.rot90(template, 1) #rotate template by 90 the number of times can't be by .5 think it rounds to next whole number
 #templateP = PIL.Image.fromarray(template)

+import PIL
+from PIL import Image
+import matplotlib.patches as patches

-templateP = PIL.Image.fromarray(template).rotate(45) #change from np to pil image and rotate not a good way to do it
+templateP = PIL.Image.fromarray(template).rotate(90) #change from np to pil image and rotate not a good way to do it
 #could remedy this potentially by setting all black parts of the picture and setting it to the gray
 templateR = np.array(templateP) #change back to np matching_result = cv2.matchTemplate(arena, templateR, cv2.TM_CCOEFF_NORMED)
 h, w, channels = templateR.shape

-k = 10 # Number of k flies
+k = 25 # Number of k flies
 match_locations = [] #list to append location of matc
 for i in range(k): #loops through number of flies
     min_val, max_val, min_loc, max_loc = cv2.minMaxLoc(matching_result) #looks at the location of match